Local Food Sound Food Blog

 The Hansville Creamery is on five acres near Hansville, WA.
 Goats roam a large portion of the acreage under the watchful eye of Chief, the imposing Great Pyrenees dog that protects the goats and chickens from critters.
-The McGarritys are currently carving out a new vegetable garden on their property to feed themselves and their herd.
+The McGarritys are currently carving out a new vegetable garden on their property to feed themselves and the

 “We’ll grow lots of kale to feed the goats,” John explained.
 “It increases the nutritional value of the milk.”
 That’s good for both the goat kids and the humans that drink it.

 Vicky says that customers are coming to the farm from all over Kitsap, eager to find a certified source of raw milk in the county.
 Some of them drive from Bainbridge Island, which is where she grew up.
 She lived in one of three homes